edgexfoundry/device-onvif-camera/doc/guides/CustomStartupGuide.md

 #### Add Device

 1. Edit the information to appropriately match the camera.
-The fields `Address`, and `Port` should match that of the camera:
+The fields `Address`, `MACAddress` and `Port` should match that of the camera:

    ```bash
    curl -X POST -H 'Content-Type: application/json'  \